-American Express has announced plans to open its first Centurion lounge in Asia later this year.
+American Express has announced plans to open its first The Centurion Lounge in Asia later this year.
 Centurion Lounges are complimentary for American Express Platinum Card or Centurion Card holders.
-They tend to be a great deal better than domestic lounges… Read More.
+They tend to be a great deal better than domestic… Read More.

 Last week, as I was flying out of Hong Kong airport, I decided to pay a visit to the new Yoga space in The Pier Business Class Lounge.
 This review has also been added to our review of the best… Read More.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.